kmanadkat/howtographql/content/backend/graphql-go/1-getting-started.md

 > this error, edit `graph/schema.resolvers.go` file and delete functions
 > `CreateTodo` and `Todos`.
 Now run the command again.

-After gqlgen generated code for us, we'll have to implement our schema, we do that in ‍‍‍‍`schema.resolvers.go`, as you see there is functions for Queries and Mutations we defined in our schema.
+After gqlgen has generated code for us, we'll have to implement our schema resolveres, we do that in ‍‍‍‍`schema.resolvers.go`, as you see there is functions for Queries and Mutations we defined in our schema.